Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/what-it-does.md

 Something to note, though, is that hooks can be anything - not just component selectors!

-As each hook internally has a corresponding `HookParser` that tells the library how to find and instantiate components, you can create [custom hook parsers]({{ "/documentation/v2/parsers" | relative_url }}) that look for any text pattern of your choice to be replaced by an Angular component!
+As each hook internally has a corresponding <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L49" target="_blank">`HookParser`</a> that tells the library how to find and instantiate components, you can create [custom hook parsers]({{ "/documentation/v2/parsers" | relative_url }}) that look for any text pattern of your choice to be replaced by an Angular component!

 ## Do the components work normally?